berat-552/StudyForge/README.md

-﻿# StudyForge - AI Flashcard Generator
+﻿# StudyForge - AI Study Content Generator

 A standalone AI-powered Windows app used by friends and family to generate flashcards from raw text using LLM integration.